 "Employee" Funded Model (EFM)

-Discount networks that use an employee funded model are more often used by companies wanting to "check the box" when it comes to offering an employee discount program.
-These organizations are typically less concern about whether employees will actually use and engage with the program over time.
+Discount networks that use an employee-funded model are more often used by companies wanting to "check the box" when it comes to offering an employee discount program.
+These organizations are typically less concerned about whether employees will actually use and engage with the program over time.

 Although the barrier to entry is low for the company, free discount programs give away access to their discount program because they can generate their operational revenues in other ways.
 Ways that may not be readily apparent.
 Ways that may end up hurting employee engagement and your company's reputation.

-Here are five ways an an EFM (i.e. free discount programs) generate revenue from your employees:
+Here are five ways an EFM (i.e. free discount programs) generates revenue from your employees:

 1. Monetizing employee's online transactions:

 EFMs consist mostly of publicly available affiliate offers where transactions occur online.
 This will likely be a significant source of revenue.
 Most EFMs don’t negotiate directly with merchants but obtain their discounts from sophisticated affiliate marketing programs that are incentivized to promote discounts via an online affiliate network.
 Consequently, EFMs don’t provide many private, "brick & mortar" offers because these types of coupons are simply redeemed at the cash register, and can’t be monetized like an online transaction can be.